XingXie/xingxie.github.iobakup/_posts/2015-06-24-spring-study-notes.md

              ("C:/Users/ZARA/workspace/HelloSpring/src/Beans.xml");
 ~~~

-//Scope
+Scope

-singleton: ￼￼This scopes the bean definition to a single instance per Spring IoC container (default).
+1. singleton: ￼￼This scopes the bean definition to a single instance per Spring IoC container (default).
 ￼
-prototype:￼￼ This scopes a single bean definition to have any number of object instances.
+2. prototype:￼￼ This scopes a single bean definition to have any number of object instances.
 ￼
-request, session: ￼This scopes a bean definition to an HTTP request.
+3. request, session: ￼This scopes a bean definition to an HTTP request.
 Only valid in the context of a web-aware Spring ApplicationContext.
 ￼
-global-session: ￼This scopes a bean definition to a global HTTP session.
+4. global-session: ￼This scopes a bean definition to a global HTTP session.
 Only valid in the context of a web-aware Spring ApplicationContext.

-//An ApplicationContext automatically detects any beans that are defined
+An ApplicationContext automatically detects any beans that are defined

-//with implementation of theBeanPostProcessor interface and registers these
+With implementation of theBeanPostProcessor interface and registers these

-//beans as post-processors, to be then called appropriately by the container upon bean creation.
+Beans as post-processors, to be then called appropriately by the container upon bean creation.

 ~~~ java
 package com.tutorialspoint;